 Mr. Showe: If you go to the guardhouse, they have a piece of paper that you can fill out.
-They will be able to send out on the web site, so folks can fill it out online.
+They will be able to send out a web code, so folks can fill it out online.
 We will try to make sure that's part of the RFP.